“Lest We Forget”

 bombs burst over the 284th Liaison, which was in the Cavalry column.
 T/5

-Walentkowski was killed, and three other men from the battalion were wounded.
+Walentowski was killed, and three other men from the battalion were wounded.

-buried in Elcho Township Cemetery, Langlade County, Village of Elcho, Wisconsin.
+T/5 Walentowski is buried in Elcho Township Cemetery, Langlade County, Village of Elcho, Wisconsin.

-T/5 Walentkowski was awarded the Purple Heart.
+T/5 Walentowski was awarded the Purple Heart.

-GARMAN, “B” Btry, was fatally wounded on December 13, 1944 in the area of
+GARMAN, “B” Btry, aged 20 (1 April 1924), was fatally wounded on December 13, 1944 in the area of

 Picard, Germany, near Saarlautern.
 PFC Garman was hit by counter-battery fire,